segueotata/useful-apis/README.md

-# useful-apis
+# A repository for helping me at my code journey
+# Take a look if you like!

-Just some APIs that i've used for some projects
+Just some hints and tips for future projects